Inference of a competing risks model with partially observed failure causes under improved adaptive type-II progressive censoring: Conclusion

 \section{Conclusion}

-In this paper, statistical inferences are analyzed based on classical and Bayesian approaches under IAT-II PCS in the presence of competing risk data.
-It is considered that the causes of failures follows the latent time failure model.
-Further, it is assumed that the lifetime distributions are exponentially distributed with different scale parameters in presence of competing causes of failures.
-It is observed that Bayes estimates perform better than maximum likelihood estimates.
-The existence of uniqueness of MLEs are provided.
-Asymptotic confidence intervals are constructed and an MCMC importance sampling is used to obtain HPD credible intervals.
-Bayes estimates with informative priors perform better than the Bayes estimates with non-informative priors.
-A real life data set is also considered for further illustrations. \\\\ \textbf{Acknowledgement:} The author S. Dutta, thanks the Council of Scientific and Industrial Research (C.S.I.R.
+In this paper, statistical inferences have been proposed based on classical and Bayesian approaches under IAT-II PCS in the presence of competing risks data.
+Here, we have considered two causes of failures.
+It is assumed that the latent failure times due to different causes are exponentially distributed with different scale parameters.
+Bayes estimates are obtained under both non-informative and informative priors.
+We have constructed confidence intervals using the asymptotic normality property of MLEs for the unknown parameters.
+Also, two different parametric bootstrap confidence intervals have been constructed.
+The HPD credible intervals are obtained from the posterior density functions.
+To obtain the optimal censoring plan, three different optimality criteria such as $A$, $D$ and $F$-optimality have been computed.
+In simulation studies, it is noticed that the Bayes estimates perform better than MLEs.
+The Bayes estimates with respect to IP perform better than that with respect to NIP.
+The HPD credible intervals perform better than asymptotic and bootstrap confidence intervals in terms of AL. In terms of CP, boot-$t$ confidence intervals perform better than other interval estimates.
+A real-life data set is also considered for further illustrations. \\\\ \textbf{Acknowledgement:} The authors would like to thank the Editor in Chief, an Associate Editor and two anonymous reviewers for their positive remarks and useful comments.
+The author S. Dutta, thanks the Council of Scientific and Industrial Research (C.S.I.R.
 Grant No. 09/983(0038)/2019-EMR-I), India, for the financial assistantship received to carry out this research work.
 Both the authors thanks the research facilities received from the Department of Mathematics, National Institute of Technology Rourkela, India.\\